 Completion of the M.A. program requires twelve courses and completion of a summer practicum.
 (Note: The requirement of twelve courses took effect in academic year 2015-16.
 Students matriculating prior to AY 2015-16 are required to complete fourteen courses.)
 Full-time MA students typically complete the degree in two years.
 With permission, students may accelerate degree completion to three semesters.
 (See Courseload for a chart outlining suggested enrollment patterns).
 Part-time students may take 1 – 2 courses per semester.
-Academic advising is conducted by the Director of Graduate Studies (DGS), and the Director of the John Nicholas Brown Center.
-Both are available to answer questions and assist students in selecting courses and understanding program requirements.
+Academic advising is conducted by two senior faculty members, Marisa Brown and Steve Lubar, and the Director, Dietrich Neumann.
+Advisors are available to answer questions and assist students in selecting courses and understanding program requirements.

 All students must take AMST 2650 Introduction to Public Humanities and AMST 2540 Methods in Public Humanities.
 Students are strongly encouraged to complete these classes in their first year.
 Students also must take at least one upper-‐level seminar in American Studies (generally at the 2000 level); eight elective courses approved by their advisor; and complete a summer practicum and a second practicum during a spring or fall semester (usually in their second year).